We hope you’re game and keep your sense of humor while following us!

 Prep for planting tomatoes using fish, aspirin & water tubes

 For the rest of your garden, you may want to install drip irrigation.
-There are tons to choose from but this is the kit we have and have gotten numerous years use from.

 Why you should plant tomatoes on their side.